Jithinqw/react-talk-pyjaipur/README.md

 - If you have any CORS issues, one fix is to add `"proxy":"http://localhost:3000/"` in your `package.json`, and try re-running your app.
 - Under development.

-### Slides

-Currently under development, once done it will be available in `Keynote, PDF and PPT` format.

 ## Redux Demo